Free Blacks: Abolitionism

+After the revolution

-In the 1770s, blacks throughout New England began sending petitions to northern legislatures demanding freedom; by 1800, all of the northern states had abolished slavery or set measures in place to gradually reduce it.
-While free, blacks often had to struggle with reduced civil rights, such as restrictions on voting, as well as racism, segregation, or physical violence.
+In the 1770s, Black people throughout New England began sending petitions to northern legislatures demanding freedom; by 1800, all of the northern states had abolished slavery or set measures in place to gradually reduce it.
+While free, black people often had to struggle with reduced civil rights, such as restrictions on voting, as well as racism, segregation, or physical violence.
 Vermont abolished slavery in 1777, while it was still independent, and when it joined the United States as the 14th state in 1791 it was the first state to have done so.
 All the other Northern states abolished slavery between 1780 and 1804, leaving the slave states of the South as defenders of the "peculiar institution".
 Massachusetts abolished slavery in 1780, and several other Northern states adopted gradual emancipation.
 In 1804, New Jersey became the last original Northern state to embark on gradual emancipation.
-Slavery was proscribed in the federal Northwest Territory under the Northwest Ordinance of 1787, passed just before the U.S. Constitution was ratified.
+Slavery was prohibited in the federal Northwest Territory under the Northwest Ordinance of 1787, passed just before the U.S. Constitution was ratified.
 The free black population increased from 8% to 13.5% from 1790 to 1810; most of whom lived in the Mid-Atlantic States, New England, and the Upper South, where most of the slave population lived at the time.

 The rights of free blacks fluctuated and waned with the gradual rise in power among poor white men during the late 1820s and early 1830s.
 The National Negro Convention movement began in 1830, with black men holding regular meetings to discuss the future of the black "race" in America; some women such as Maria Stewart and Sojourner Truth made their voices heard through public lecturing.
 The National Negro Convention encouraged a boycott of slave-produced goods.
 These efforts were met with resistance, however, as the early 19th century brought renewed anti-black sentiment after the spirit of the Revolution began to die down.